G10xy/Registro-Comuni-ISTAT/README.md

 # Registro-Comuni-ISTAT
-This project is about handling the list of all italian cities with every metadata associated You can pull the image from here https://hub.docker.com/r/dgiovanni/registro-comuni-istat
+This project is about handling the list of all italian cities with every metadata associated.

+You can pull the image from here https://hub.docker.com/r/dgiovanni/registro-comuni-istat

 ITA